gatechain/gatechain-docs/en/gatechain-asset.md

 # Overview

-User’s assets will be stored at GateChain in in the form of “Token”.
-Any asset should comply with  Token Management standards of  GateChain.
+Issued assets are stored on GateChain in in the form of tokens.
+Any asset should comply with GateChain's Token Management Standards.

-Assets owner can issue, additionally issue, burn, and freeze/unfreeze  their assets, all of which will incur fees.
-Fees will be paid in  GateChain Token.
+Asset owners can additionally issue, burn, and freeze/unfreeze their assets.
+These functions incur fees, paid in GateChain Tokens.

-> The testnet may differ with the upcoming mainnet in fee schedule.
->
-> Before using the asset management introduced in this document, you have to generate or add a key for operation in your Command Line Interface（CLI).
+> Before following the asset management standards introduced in this document, you have to generate or add an operation key in your Command Line Interface（CLI).

 ## Issuance

-With Cli or using API, you can issue your own digital asset  at GateChain.
+Via Cli or API, you can issue your own digital assets on GateChain.

-The issuer may fill  information according to requirement first.
-After being verified, the issuer can publish his own digital asset in the form of Token at GateChain.
-Below are related commands:
+The issuer may fill in the parameters according to the requirements.
+After being verified, the issuer can publish his own digital asset in the form of a token on GateChain.
+Below are the related commands:

 ### Token Management
 #####[Operational Details for CLI](./cli/token.md)